ChenYCL/code-notes/README.md

 3. Press F5 to start debugging
 4. Make changes to the code
 5. Run the "Reload Code Notes Extension" command to see your changes

+## History

+This project was started to improve code documentation and collaboration.
+It has evolved to become a powerful tool for developers to add context to their code without cluttering it with comments.

 ## License